duhone/math/README.md

-math
+math(deprecated)
 ====

-math library, and basic types used by my other libraries including core
+math library, and basic types used by my other libraries in the past, no longer used